-Policy Statement: It is the policy of the Board of Trustees that the contractual arrangements governing its investments with external investment managers, including managers and general partners of private funds, shall include language requiring that any political contributions or use of placement agents be consistent with certain rules of the Securities Exchange Commission (the "SEC").
+Policy Statement: It is the policy of the Board of Trustees that the contractual arrangements governing its investments with external investment managers, including managers and general partners of private funds, shall include language requiring that any political contributions or use of any person paid by the fund to solicit investors or make placements (each, a "Placement Agent")2 and the communications in connection with solicitation and placement activities be consistent with certain rules of the Securities Exchange Commission (the "SEC").
 Namely, the language requires compliance with the SEC Rule 206(4)-5 (the "Political Contributions Rule"), Section 206(4)-1 (the "Marketing Rule"), and, in part, SEC Rule 204-2 (the "Books and Records Rule").
-Additionally, it the policy of the Board of Trustees that the System shall not bear the economic cost of placement agents.
+Additionally, it the policy of the Board of Trustees that the System shall not bear the economic cost of Placement Agents or communications in connection with solicitation and placement activities.
 Finally, it is the policy of the Board of Trustees that the System shall receive an annual certification regarding these matters.